lain804/RBXServersScraper/README.md

 # rbxservers.xyz scraper

-A simple python roblox vip server scraper for retrieving active private servers from a given place id using rbxservers.xyz.
+A simple roblox vip server scraper made in python for retrieving active private servers for a given place id by scraping rbxservers.xyz.

 ## quick start